Sahibzada Abdul Qayyum: Death

-A delegation from Islamia College, headed by the then Principal Mr R.L.
+A delegation from Islamia College, headed by the then Principal R.L.
 Holdsworth came to visit Abdul Qayyum at his residence in Topi on 3 December 1937.
 They were discussing the Silver Jubilee plans of the college, scheduled for the spring of 1938.
 After seeing his guests off, while walking back home he became dizzy, vomited and was about to fall down, but was supported by those around him.
 He was sat down on a chair.
 He told his kinsmen that the life was ebbing out of his limbs on one side.
-He soon fell into a coma and died at around 1.30am the next morning.
-It was 4 December and also Eid.
+He soon fell into a coma and died at around 1:30 AM the next morning.
+It was 3 December and also Eid.

 His funeral was held the same day at 4pm and was attended by the Governor of NWFP and many high-ranking officials.

 The Eastern Times reported "...
 He was incomparably the greatest man that the Province had ever produced.".

-After the death of Sir A. Qayyum, most of the members of his party (United Muslims Nationalist Party) joined the newly formed Muslim League, electing Saradar Aurangzeb Khan as its party leader in the assembly.
+After the death of Sir A. Qayyum, most of the members of his party (United Muslims Nationalist Party) joined the newly formed All-India Muslim League, electing Sardar Aurang Zeb Khan as its party leader in the assembly.